-Does the entity have a Yes, the Company has Board-level Sustainability and ESG Committee in place for decision-making on sustainability-related issues. specified Committee The Sustainability and ESG Committee, chaired by Independent Director, is responsible for providing oversight and in of the Board/Director formulating our sustainability strategy including topics such as climate change, environment, safety, transparent disclosures besides setting long-term goals and targets.
+Does the entity have a Yes, the Company has Board-level Sustainability and ESG Committee in place for decision-making on sustainability-related issues.
+The Sustainability and ESG Committee, chaired by Independent Director, is responsible for providing oversight and in formulating our sustainability strategy including topics such as climate change, environment, safety, transparent disclosures besides setting long-term goals and targets.
 The Committee is responsible for:

-- decision-making on Periodically review the Company's stakeholder base and their material interests - Review and approve any reporting on sustainability aspects to the public or government agencies - yes, provide details.
-Implement industry best practices and standards, to ensure that the Company's sustainability strategy minimises environmental impact and creates shared value in the long-term for stakeholders - Manage risks in all forms, by applying controls and testing their effectiveness against environmental risks and opportunities, social impacts and activities related to stakeholder engagement
+- Periodically review the Company's stakeholder base and their material interests - Review and approve any reporting on sustainability aspects to the public or government agencies - Implement industry best practices and standards, to ensure that the Company's sustainability strategy minimises environmental impact and creates shared value in the long-term for stakeholders - Manage risks in all forms, by applying controls and testing their effectiveness against environmental risks and opportunities, social impacts and activities related to stakeholder engagement